MvvmCross/MvvmCross/docs/_documentation/getting-started/getting-started.md

     * MvvmCross 7.1.2
     * [Cirrious.FluentLayout](https://github.com/FluentLayout/Cirrious.FluentLayout)

 *The solution structure is not that different from the standard Xamarin template provided by Microsoft.
-The key difference here is the core project is a .net standard project instead of a share project.
+The key difference here is the core project is a .net standard project instead of a shared project.
 Also mono.android.export is automatically added as a reference to the Droid project (a requirement of MvvmCross).*

 ### Core